-- 1. The surface structure of the DFAD shall not be covered, or only covered with non-meshed material such as ropes or canvas sheets.
-No shade clothor other entangling materials such as netting shall be used in the construction of the raft.
-The sub-surface structure of DFADs shall not exceed a length of 50 meters. - 2.
-For the purposes of this Resolution, categories of DFAD biodegradability are: - Category I: All parts (i.e., raft and tail and floating components) of the DFAD, with the exception of materials used for the instrumented buoys, are built with biodegradable materials. - Category II: All elements (i.e., raft and tail) of the DFAD, with the exception of materials used for the instrumented buoys and floating components, are built with fully biodegradable materials. - Category III: The tail and other underwater hanging parts of the DFAD are fully biodegradable materials, whilst the raft and materials used for the instrumented buoys are made of non-biodegradable materials.
+- 1. The surface structure of the DFAD shall not be covered, or only covered with.
+If a sub-surface component is used, it shall not be made from netting but from non-meshed materials such as ropes or canvas sheets.
+No shade cloth or other entangling materials such as netting shall be used in the construction of the raft.
+The subsurface structure of DFADs shall not exceed a length of 5070 meters. - 2.
+For the purposes of this Resolution, categories of DFAD biodegradability are:

+Category I: All parts (i.e., raft and tail and floating components) of the DFAD, with the exception of materials used for the instrumented buoys, are built with biodegradable materials.

+Category II: All elements (i.e., raft and tail) of the DFAD, with the exception of materials used for the instrumented buoys and floating components, are built with fully biodegradable materials.

+Category III: